BarbyKelly/project-5/README.md

 # Sites, Apps Used

-Developer used the following Sites/Apps to create Kelly's Art & Photo Boutique:
+The following Sites/Apps were the main ones used to create Kelly's Art & Photo Boutique:

 - [Code Institute](https://codeinstitute.net/)
 - [GitHub](https://github.com/)